Gamecat9999/Php-Duinocoin-Faucet/README.md

 # Php-Duinocoin-Faucet
 This is a PHP duinocoin faucet developed by Gamecat999.
 See a live version of the project here https://kf.stormsurge.xyz/.
-If you want to host your own make sure to have http extension activated on your php.ini file
+This Faucet Template has a Math captcha that has the user Solve a math problem before it sends in the request.
+I have tried to find free hosting online to no avail so either pay for some hosting service or self host.
+For more help Join our discord server https://discord.gg/HUbHqUQUD2